-TeleGeography started producing submarine cable maps in 1999, but we were mapping the world of telecommunications years prior to that.
+TeleGeography started producing submarine cable maps in 1999, but we had been mapping the world of telecommunications for years before that.

-Our first map got off the ground in 1996.
-This effort depicted a number of in-service cables.
+Our first map was completed in 1996.
+This effort depicted several in-service cables.
 It also shows FLAG as a proposed cable, which is pretty neat.

-If you can believe it, by 2018 all of the active cables we mapped in 1996 have been retired.
+If you can believe it, by 2018, all of the active cables we mapped in 1996 had been retired.

 Speaking of throwbacks, our first few maps feature lots of information about voice traffic, including flow infographics and country dialing codes.